vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 ## Motivation

 We want to push the vector project into new, more competitive spaces.
-This will mean intregrating with more sources of data, allowing our users to do new things with their in-flight data and also consistently, release after release, use less resources to do it.
+This will mean integrating with more sources of data, allowing our users to do new things with their in-flight data and also consistently, release after release, use less resources to do it.
 As noted in the summary build times are long and growing, imposing a burden on development.
-It is _hard_ to benchmark and improve your code if the feedback cycle is 30 minutes at least.
-Our flat structure contributes raises the barrier to entry for contributions; users on discord have referred to our compile times as "punishing".
-If a user contributes a new sink, say, then they are responsible for:
+It is _hard_ to benchmark and improve your code if the feedback cycle is 30 minutes.
+Our flat structure raises the barrier to entry for contributions; users on discord have referred to our compile times as "punishing".
+If a user contributes a new sink, say, then they are responsible
+for:

 * writing the sink and its correctness tests,
 * writing benchmarks,